MicrosoftDocs/dynamics365smb-docs/finance-edocuments-connectors.md

 > [!NOTE]
 > This page doesn't show how to connect with the local service providers.
 If [!INCLUDE[prod_short](includes/prod_short.md)] support some of them, it will be explained on the country-specific documentation.

 Microsoft has no contractual obligation with Pagero and Avalara.
-That means, if you want to use their connectors, you must have contract with them.
+That means, if you want to use their connectors, you must have a contract with them.

 ## See also